rafamestre/Multimodal-USElecDeb60To16/README.md

 ## Recovering audio features

+**NOTE:** These audio features are not uploaded in this GitHub repository but in our Zenodo repository.

 Audio features are provided as a Python pickle object that contains a dataframe with the following columns:

 * 'ID': contains the ID of the sentence, in the following format "d[dd]y[yyyy]n[nnnn]", where [dd] represents the debate ID, [yyyy] the year of the debate, [nnnn] the sentence ID.
 For instance: d09y1980n0686.